-Motive (pneumatic) power to the HCVS valves will be provided by a dedicated bank of N2 gas bottles with permanently installed capacity for the first 24 hours and design provisions for replacing bottles and/or connecting a portable compressor to maintain sustained operation.
-The initial stored motive air/gas will allow for a minimum of 12 vent cycles for the HCVS valves for the first 24 hours.
-The 12 vent cycles is defined as initially opening all valves in the wetwell flow path, and then shutting and reopening one of the valves in the flow path 11 times.
+Motive (pneumatic) power to the HCVS valves is provided by a dedicated bank of N2 gas bottles with permanently installed capacity for the first 24 hours and design provisions for replacing bottles and/or connecting a portable compressor to maintain sustained operation.
+The initial stored motive air/gas will allow for a minimum of 12 vent cycles for the HCVS valves for the first 24-hours.
+The 12 vent cycles is defined as initially opening all valves in the WW or the DW flow path, and then shutting and reopening one of the valves in the flow paths 11 times.

-- The HCVS flow path valves are air-operated valves (AOV).
-The existing, upstream PCIV is air-to-open and air-to-shut.
-The new downstream PCIV and SCIV [secondary containment isolation valve] will be air-to-open and spring-to-shut.
-Opening the valves from the HCVS control panel located in the MCR requires energizing a DC powered solenoid operated valve (SOV) and providing motive air/gas. - An assessment of temperature and radiological conditions will be performed to ensure that operating personnel can safely access and operate controls at the Remote Operating Station [ROS] based on time constraints listed in Attachment 2 [of the OIP].
+1. The HCVS flow path valves are air-operated valves (AOV) with air-to-open and spring-to-shut.
+Opening the valves from the HCVS control panel located in the MCR requires energizing a DC powered solenoid operated valve (SOV) and providing motive air/gas.

-- 3. All permanently installed HCVS equipment, including any connections required to supplement the HCVS operation during an ELAP (i.e., DC power and motive force [pressurized N2/air]) will be located in areas reasonably protected from defined hazards listed in Part I [of the OIP]. - 4.
-All valves required to open the flow path will be designed for remote manual operation following an ELAP, such that the primary means of valve manipulation does not rely on use of a handwheel, reach-rod or similar means that requires close proximity to the valve (reference FAQ HCVS-03).
+- An assessment of temperature and radiological conditions will be performed to ensure that operating personnel can safely access and operate controls at the Remote Operating Station based on time constraints listed in Attachment 2 [of the OIP]. - All permanently installed HCVS equipment, including any connections required to supplement the HCVS operation during an ELAP (i.e., DC power and motive force (pressurized gas) will be located in areas reasonably protected from defined hazards listed in Part 1 of this report [the OIP]). - 4.
+All valves required to open the flow path will be designed for remote manual operation following an ELAP, such that the primary means of valve manipulation does not rely on use of a handwheel, reachrod or similar means that requires close proximity to the valve (reference FAQ HCVS-03).
 The preferred method is opening from the MCR through the control switch that energizes the AOVs SOV.
-The back-up method for new valves is from the ROS by repositioning valves on the pneumatic airline; this allows opening and closing of a valve from the ROS without reliance on any electrical power or control circuit.
-Accessibility to the ROS will be verified during the detailed design.
-The back-up method for existing valves is from the existing valve solenoids operated from the Control Room using FLEX power. - Any supplemental connections will be pre-engineered to minimize man-power resources and address environmental concerns.
-Required portable equipment will be reasonably protected from screened in hazards listed in Part 1 of this OIP. - Access to the locations described above will not require temporary ladders or scaffolding.
+The back-up method is from the ROS [Remote Operating Station] by repositioning valves on the pneumatic line; this allows opening and closing of a valve from the ROS without reliance on any electrical power or control circuit.
+Accessibility to the ROS will be verified during the detailed design phase. - Any supplemental connections will be pre-engineered to minimize man-power resources and address environmental concerns.
+Required portable equipment will be reasonably protected from screened in hazards listed in Part 1 of this OIP. - 6.
+Access to the locations described above will not require temporary ladders or scaffolding.

-The Dresden OIP contains system feature descriptions such as dedicated battery and pneumatics that appear to make the system reliable.
-Specific design details not available at this time include: the final sizing evaluations for HCVS pneumatic supply, the final sizing for HCVS battery/battery charger including documentation of incorporating HCVS electrical sources into the FLEX DG loading calculations, and documentation of an evaluation of temperature and radiological conditions to ensure that operating personnel can safely access and operate controls and support equipment; therefore, the staff has not completed its review.
+The Limerick OIP contains system feature descriptions that, pending resolution of open items, appear to make the system reliable consistent with the guidance found in NEI 13-02, endorsed, in part, by JLD-ISG-2013-02 as an acceptable means for implementing applicable requirements of Order EA-13-109.
+Design details not available at this time include: nitrogen pneumatic system design including sizing and location, the final sizing for HCVS battery/battery charger including documentation of incorporating HCVS electrical sources into the FLEX DG loading calculations, and documentation of an evaluation of temperature and radiological conditions to ensure that operating personnel can safely access and operate controls and support equipment; therefore, the staff has not completed its review.

-Open Item: Make available for NRC staff audit documentation of the HCVS nitrogen batteries/battery charger including incorporation into FLEX DG loading conditions to ensure that operating personnel can safely access and operate
+Open Item: Make available for NRC staff audit documentation of the HCVS nitrogen pneumatic system design including sizing and location.

+priodification by other adoligit morading of Emily and rood atom batteries/battery charger including incorporation into FLEX DG loading